leina-louis/mission-antyodaya-r-analysis/README.md

 Part of a team-based data research project in applied statistics and rural development for *Statistical Principles through Computation* course.

+## Contributors

+This was a 4-member group project.
+Individual contributions:

+- **Leina Louis** — Data cleaning, simple regression, stepwise model construction and train/test evaluation, and LASSO model.
+- **Aman Sirsat** — State-level model with district-level dummies, residual diagnostics, and bootstrapped confidence intervals for significant coefficients.
+- **Prem Babar** — State-level model with district-level dummies, residual diagnostics, and bootstrapped confidence intervals for significant coefficients.
+- **Adrita Majumdar** — Research framing and presentation of findings.

 ---

 ## References